When you say bamboo, I think of cute pandas lazily munching on their leaves up in the Chinese mountains. So cute!

 If you cut your skin and put bamboo on it, it’ll heal faster.

-The Chinese have known it for centuries (they’ve always used it to make infections heal faster), but now science has confirmed it too.
+The Chinese have known this for centuries (they’ve always used it to make infections heal faster), but now science has confirmed it too.

 What Else Can Bamboo Do?